JuliaGraphics/Luxor.jl/README.md

 #### text clipping

-You can use text paths as a clipping region - here the paths are filled with names of Julia functions.
+You can use newly-created text paths as a clipping region - here the text paths are 'filled' with names of randomly chosen Julia functions.

 ![text clipping](examples/text-path-clipping.png)